eranyser/HTML/README.md

 01-Introduction

+Live site for some demonstratin issues can be found [here](https://eranyser.github.io/HTML/)

 - In order to serve static files to the browser we need http server.
 We can install simple http-server from:
   - Install [http-server](https://www.npmjs.com/package/http-server)
   -  a better option: VSCode has a [Live Server Extention](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer).
 After installing, appears at the bottom right coriner with name *Go Live*.
 The benefits of this is that it watches changes while editing in VSCode.